kabir-1972/typing-helpers/README.md

 # Node.js Bangla Ascii to Unicode converter

 A simple webapp for converting ASCII to Unicode Bangla.
-Once the webapp is running you can get the string converted by calling http://localhost:1337/?bangla=‡U÷, where the ASCII string is `‡U÷`.
+Once the webapp is running you can get the string converted by calling http://localhost:1337/?bangla=‡U÷, where the ASCII string is `টেস্ট`.
 It should respond with the Unicode result `টেস্ট`.

 You can also specify a format parameter, `format=bijoy`.
 Currently supported formats are `boisakhi`, `bangsee`, `bornosoft`, `nukta`, `phonetic`, `htmlsafehex`, `htmlsafedec`.
 A sample call looks like this: http://localhost:1337/?bangla=‡U÷&format=bijoy.